kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 - 1.0 - First release.
 - 1.1
   - Adding the `feed` function.
   - Fixing a bug that occurred when dependencies are chopped down on new line.
+    - 1.1.1
+      - Better errors
+      - can now use the dependencyLoader as a dependency